How do you treat Type 2 diabetes?

 - Eat your meals from a plate or bowl, not directly from the packet Eat more slowly and don’t go back for seconds!
 Often children who are overweight eat very fast and then want more.

 - Cut back on the high fat and high sugar foods.
 High fat foods are things like pastries,pies,fried foods,processed meats and cheese.
 High sugar foods are things like sugary drinks, sweets and cakes.

 - Look for food labels that have green or amber colours for fat, sugar and salt. – You don’t have to cut all these foods out completely but try to have them less often or have smaller portions.

 - Make sure your meals are the right size – too much of any food is going to make you put on weight.

 - Eat breakfast every day.
 Breakfast is important because if you start your day out right with healthy food you are more likely to eat healthier foods throughout the day.
 Something like wholegrain breakfast cereal, porridge or granary bread will fill you up until lunchtime so you’ll be less likely to snack on crisps and sweets.

 - Choose healthier snacks.
-Instead of crisps or sweets, try fruit, low fat yoghurt or if you can’t resist your crisps, go for a low fat variety.
+Instead of crisps or sweets, try fruit, low-fat yogurt or, if you can’t resist your crisps, go for a low-fat variety.